 Understandably, most couples would prefer to live separately when undergoing a divorce; but, for couples currently separated or considering a divorce in the wake of COVID-19, decisions and abilities are limited.
 While moving out is fiscally possible for some couples to manage, others find themselves in a financial fiasco during a stressful period.
-Additionally, for couples with children, living together throughout the divorce process may be the best option for the family unit or most comfortable while child custody matters are sorted out.
-Though the thought of living with a spouse during a divorce is an unpleasant one, it is possible to amicably cohabitate during the divorce process.
-Couples can practice the following tips to ease the tension that comes with living with your partner while extricating yourself from your marriage/relationship.
+Additionally, for couples with children, living together during a divorce may be the best option for the family unit or most comfortable while child custody matters are sorted out.
+Though the thought of living together during a divorce is an unpleasant one, it is possible to amicably cohabitate during the divorce process.
+Couples can practice the following divorce tips to ease the tension that comes with living with your partner while extricating yourself from your marriage/relationship.

-Establishing boundaries is one of the most helpful but also challenging actions that should be taken when deciding to continue living with a spouse during a divorce.
+Establishing boundaries is one of the most helpful but also challenging actions that should be taken when deciding to live together during a divorce.
 Navigating the new normal that comes with separation can be difficult for obvious reasons, and tensions can be especially high if spouses feel they are “competing” with each other for time with children or for personal time.
 By establishing boundaries – such as time schedules for coming and going, coordinating work schedules, and possibly moving into another room – allows each spouse their personal space and time.

 Establish a Budget

 It’s no secret that divorces can be expensive.
-In fact, many couples choose to live with each other during the divorce process due to the additional expense.
-While a divorce does not mean an individual will be in debt or under financial hardship, it’s important to establish a budget during the transition.
+In fact, many couples living together during a divorce do so due to the additional expense.
+While divorce does not mean an individual will be in debt or under financial hardship, it’s important to establish a budget during the transition.
 A budget will not only help each spouse adjust to paying their own expenses, but it can also reduce arguments over finances.
 It’s important to work together on a budget so financial expectations and obligations are clear and upfront, which can help smooth the divorce process.

 Equally Divide Duties